airmedisphere/Airdr/README.md

 </div>

-> **Note:** After updating the TG Drive code, clear your browser's cache to ensure the latest JavaScript files are loaded and run correctly.
+> **Note:** After updating the AirDrive code, clear your browser's cache to ensure the latest JavaScript files are loaded and run correctly.

-## TG Drive's Bot Mode
+## AirDrive's Bot Mode

-TG Drive's Bot Mode is a new feature that allows you to upload files directly to your TG Drive website from a Telegram bot.
-Simply send or forward any file to the bot, and it will be uploaded to your TG Drive.
+AirDrive's Bot Mode is a new feature that allows you to upload files directly to your AirDrive website from a Telegram bot.
+Simply send or forward any file to the bot, and it will be uploaded to your AirDrive.
 You can also specify the folder where you want the files to be uploaded.

 To use this feature, you need to set the configuration variables `MAIN_BOT_TOKEN` and `TELEGRAM_ADMIN_IDS`.
 More information about these variables can be found in the [optional variables section](#optional-variables).